Bowdoin College: 21st century

 On January 18, 2008, Bowdoin announced that it would eliminate loans for all students receiving financial aid, replacing those loans with grants beginning with the 2008–2009 academic year.
 President Barry Mills stated, "Some see a calling in such vital but often low-paying fields such as teaching or social work.
 With significant debt at graduation, some students will undoubtedly be forced to make career or education choices not based on their talents, interests, and promise in a particular field but rather on their capacity to repay student loans.
 As an institution devoted to the common good, Bowdoin must consider the fairness of such a result."

 In February 2009, following a $10 million donation by Subway co-founder and alumnus Peter Buck, class of 1952, the college completed a $250 million capital campaign.
 The college also completed major construction projects on campus, including a renovation of the art museum and a new fitness center named after Peter Buck.

 On July 1, 2015, Clayton Rose succeeded Mills as president.
 Eight years later, on July 1, 2023, Safa Zaki succeeded Rose as the first woman to serve as president of the college.

 In February 2025, students occupied the Smith Union building to demand that the university divest from arms manufacturers, marking the first pro-Palestinian encampment during the second Trump administration.
 The encampment followed Trump's comments on occupying Gaza and perceived inaction following an Israel divestment referendum passed by the student body a year prior.

 Admissions

-The acceptance rate for the class of 2029 was 6.8%.
-The college received more than 14,000 applications for the class of 2029 – the highest application number in the college's history and a continuation of the rise in applications over the past three years.
+The acceptance rate for the class of 2030 was 6.5%.The college received more than 14,727 applications for the class of 2030 – the highest application number in the college's history and a continuation of the rise in applications over the past four years.
 Applications increased by about 50%, since the class of 2024 and about 100% since the class of 2021.